The Samsung College Scholarship will be award first.

 A: Questions regarding the acceptability of any document should be directed to the Assistant Director-Education by email at LegionEd@Legion.org.
 When making contact for this reason, a scan of the documentation in question should be included as an attachment.

 Q: Once an application is submitted, can it be amended in any way?

 A: If applicants wish to amend their application prior to the start of their ALA Girls State program, they may use the contact information located in the application system to request their application be unlocked by a member of the national headquarters staff.
 Under NO circumstances will an application be accepted or opened for amendment following the start of the Girls State program in June.

 Q: What happens to applications which were began but not submitted at the start of a program?

 A: Such applications are deleted from the system on the day following the start of the respective program.

 Q: For applications submitted but not chosen as department finalists, how are they dealt with?

-A: Such applications will be available for viewing or downloading by the applicant or department until August 2, 2016.
-After that date, the application system will be purged of all applications not selected as department/program finalist.
+A: Such applications will be available for viewing or downloading by the applicant or department until August.
+In August, the system will be purged of all applications not selected as department/program finalist.